Right Arrow

 3. Regular staff training and posted signage near hazardous equipment.

-AI-powered video analytics can spot when protective guards are missing or bypassed, and monitor for unauthorized access to restricted equipment areas.
+AI-powered video analytics can monitor for unauthorized access to restricted equipment areas.
 “Person enters no-go zone” alerts help supervisors intervene before anyone starts work on energized machinery.
-Historical video provides rapid review for any near-miss or incident, speeding up investigations and retraining.
+Historical video supports rapid review of any incident, speeding up investigations and retraining.

 The Hazard: